platformsh/platformsh-docs/docs/src/guides/drupal9/memcached.md

 Place the following at the end of `settings.platformsh.php`.
 Note the inline comments, as you may wish to customize it further.
 Also review the `README.txt` file that comes with the memcache module, as it has a more information on possible configuration options.
 For instance, you may want to consider using memcache for locking as well and configuring cache stampede protection.

-The example below is intended as a "most common case".
+The example below is intended as a "most common case" and has been tested with version `8.x-2.3` of the memcache module.

 {{< note >}}